Education: The 4 C’s of Diamonds and Beyond

 Diamonds are ideal for everyday wear due to their remarkable durability, resistance to scratching and ability to maintain their fire.
 However, a diamond isn’t indestructible and should be properly cared for to maximize its life.
 To remove the grease and oils diamonds tend to attract, wipe the ring with a lint-free cloth or use warm water, mild soap, and a soft toothbrush or a commercial cleaning solution.

 Gemstones come in virtually every color of the spectrum, however it might come as a surprise to learn that one gem can occur in many different hues.
-For example, sapphires are not only blue, but can be yellow, pink, and a wide range of other colors.
-Many gems are available in various colors, and some are very affordable.
 Pricing for these different gemstone varieties is affected by factors such as rarity, durability and popularity.
 Learn more about gemstones now or visit your preferred Brown and Company location to talk to one of our certified gemologists.